 As we see Giselle progress into a modern woman, so does her wardrobe.
 She begins in the over-the-top wedding gown, then to the very princessy long gown, then to a very girly but short dress, and finally, into a modern evening gown.
 In the same way, Robert's wardrobe regresses from suit and tie to more casual clothing, and ending in a very prince-like outfit at the ball.

 In traditional Disney films, the main female character usually makes a transition from being an ordinary woman into becoming a Princess by the end of the film.
 In Enchanted (2007) the character of Giselle is a would-be Princess who makes the transition to becoming an ordinary modern woman.
 (The supporting character Nancy does become a princess in her place.)

 Giselle was ultimately not added to the Disney Princess line.
-However Idina Menzel who plays Nancy would eventually become part of the Disney Princess line, voicing Elsa from Frozen.
+Idina Menzel, who plays Nancy, would eventually voice Elsa from Frozen (2013), another role which was originally planned/assumed to be added to the Disney Princess line, but ended up not being added.
 At the end of the movie Nancy marries Edward and the novelization states that she became Queen of Andalasia.
-Elsa also is the first official Disney Princess to become a Queen in her film.
 Also Elsa scolds her sister Anna for wanting to marry a man she just met, something which Nancy does at the end of this film.

 At the end of the movie, Nathaniel is signing copies of his book in a bookstore.
 As the camera pans in on the exterior of the shop, you can see a poster advertising a cookbook called "Merryweather's Guide to Baking."
 Merryweather was the name of one of the good fairies in Disney's Sleeping Beauty (1959), and there is a scene where she has a magical argument with Flora over the baking of Briar Rose's birthday cake.